-Your mind is wandering, thinking of something to respond.
+Your mind is wandering, thinking about something.
 Now it’s your turn to speak.
 But you miss the point of the person you’re talking with — conversation’s getting nowhere.

 It happens to most people.
 We often think about something else while having a conversation.
 We think it’s fine, but it’s not.
 It’s being unfair to the person in front of us, even worse, to ourselves.

 Listen and Pay Attention

 When I started exercising mindfulness, I realized how cluttered my mind was — I wasn’t fully paying attention to what my friends are saying; I was preparing for my response.
-I was more concerned of what I’m going to say, instead of absorbing their insights and understanding their perspectives.
+I was more concerned about what I’m going to say, instead of absorbing their insights and understanding their perspectives.

 Back then, I usually get lost in the moment when a friend was talking.
 In fact, I never realized I wasn’t paying attention at all.
 I was only thinking about myself, impatient to express my narratives.

-Author Stepehen Covey puts it this way: “Most people do not listen with the intent to understand; they listen with the intent to reply.”
+Author Stephen Covey puts it this way: “Most people do not listen with the intent to understand; they listen with the intent to reply.”

 The challenge, of course, is bypassing our default actions — which is not paying attention — and become consistent in mindful listening.
 Staying mindful is hard, especially when we’re in a hurry, or when we want to appear wise, or when we are bothered with our life problems.

 But it’s only when we stay present can we achieve a more meaningful conversation.

 And meaningful conversations, most likely, lead to harmony and understanding.

 Of course it’s not just about knowing the importance of staying present.
 Or knowing the difference between mindful and mindless listening.
-But also getting serious about changing our bad habit.
+But also getting serious about changing our bad habits.